jcrona/mcugotchi/README.md

 ## License

-TamaTool is distributed under the GPLv2 license.
+MCUGotchi is distributed under the GPLv2 license.
 See the LICENSE file for more information.

 ## Hardware information